tzickel/justredis/README.md

 ## Why ?

-The Redis client <-> server interaction is a pretty complex beast.
-The Python landscape is pretty fragmented with multiple libraries, each providing it's own feature set, and each feature is implmeneted differently.

-Since there is an OK seperation between the client <-> server interaction to the actual command and their replies, this library tries to focus on implementing all the interaction parts while leaving room for registering command processor classes.

-## What do I get ?

 - Transparent API (Just call the Redis commands, and the library will figure out cluster api, script caching, etc...)
 - Cluster support
 - RESP2 & RESP3 support